pedromorgan/xlrd/doc/source/tutorial.rst

 * Excel files have two possible date modes, one for files originally created on Windows and one for files originally created on an Apple machine.
 This is expressed as the ``datemode`` attribute of ``xlrd.Book`` objects and **must** be passed to :func:`xlrd.xldate_as_tuple`.

-* The Excel file format has various problems with dates before 3 Jan 1904 that can cause date ambiguities that can result in :func:`xlrd.xldate.xldate_as_tuple` raising an XLDateError.
+* The Excel file format has various problems with dates before 3 Jan 1904 that can cause date ambiguities that can result in :func:`xlrd.xldate_as_tuple` raising an :class:`xlrd.XLDateError`.

 * The Excel formula function ``DATE()`` can return unexpected dates in certain circumstances.